 Appendix F. Impairments

-In the 2014 and 2016 California Integrated Report (approved by U.S. EPA in July 2015), more than 188 California water bodies are listed as impaired because of known or unknown toxicity.
+In the 2014 and 2016 California Integrated Report (approved by U.S. EPA in July 2015), 327 California water bodies are listed as impaired because of known or unknown toxicity.
 These waters are presented below.

 Table F-1.
 2014 and 2016 Listing of water bodies impaired for toxicity, taken from The California Integrated Report